ghtorrent/ghtorrent.org/relational.md

 * Users may be marked as `deleted`.
 This means that the user was once active on GitHub but GHTorrent can no longer get his/her details.

+*Update Nov 2015:* User entries are now geocoded.
+The location field remains intact, while 5 fields have been added with information about the geographic location of the user.
+The Open Street Maps API has been used to do the mapping of the location field to the user's geocode.
+As a result, the state and city fields are stored in the local language of the geocoded area.
+Also, many users do not report their location or their location is field in with random information; in those cases, no geocoding information is available.

+{% highlight sql %}
+--- See where most commits are commit from today select u.country_code, count(*) from commits c, users u where c.author_id = u.id and date(c.created_at) = date(now())
+group by u.country_code
+{% endhighlight %}

 #### organization\_members
 Users that are members of an organization.

 * The `created_at` field is only filled in accurately for memberships for which GHTorrent has recorded a corresponding event.
 Otherwise, it is filled in with the latest date that the corresponding user or organization has been created.

+*Update Nov 2015:* Organizations can now select wheather membership information is revealed to external parties.
+This means that information about this table can no longer be accurate.

 #### projects
 Information about repositories.
 A repository is always owned by a user.